 In the 1990s, JOYBELLE SEPTEMBER was given a six-year jail sentence for shoplifting, which she served in Pollsmoor, the Cape Town prison where Nelson Mandela spent six years.
 Today she is a mother of three and grandmother of seven who volunteers in the very same prison, as well as helping rehabilitate ex-offenders once they go out into the world again.
 So what turned her life around?
-Joy, now living in the suburb of Grassy Park, tells her story to KATY MACDONALD…
+Joy, now living in the suburb of Grassy Park, told her story to KATY MACDONALD

 Joybelle, from shoplifter to voluntary worker: ‘I’m a new person’. | PHOTO: Tonya Hester

-‘I was born in the apartheid years and my parents divorced when I was three.
+‘I WAS BORN in the apartheid years and my parents divorced when I was three.
 My mother was a live-in domestic worker in Plumstead.
 I lived with her when I was young but when I got to school age, my brother and I went to live with my mother’s aunt who had 13 children of her own.

 There wasn’t enough space for everyone to sleep!
 My mother also had another aunt with three school-teacher daughters, and my brother and I moved between the two families.
 It seemed that we were always packing up to go to Auntie Frances or back to Auntie June.